 2. Refinance your loans

 Many college students haven't yet established good credit, so they wind up paying high interest on their loans because they are seen as risky borrowers.
-But graduates often find they are eligible to refinance those loans at lower rates.
+But graduates often find they are eligible to refinance those loans at much lower rates.

 3. Ask for an extended repayment plan